Azure/iotedge-lorawan-starterkit/docs/user-guide/station-module-configuration.md

-# Basics Station IoT Edge Module configuration parameters
+# 'LoRaBasicsStationModule' IoT Edge Module configuration parameters

 The following table is providing a list of configuration options, to be provided as environment variables for manual configuration of the 'LoRaBasicsStationModule':